Supreme Court of Mauritius: History

-The modern system of law in Mauritius is an amalgamation of French civil law and common law, while the civil and criminal proceedings are modelled based on British practice.
-Supreme Court is established as the highest court of justice and lower courts of namely, the Criminal Court of Procedure and the Civil Court of Procedure.
+The modern system of law in Mauritius is an amalgamation of French civil law and common law, while civil and criminal procedure are modelled based on British practice.
 The official language used in the Supreme Court is English.

 In 1507 Portuguese sailors came to the uninhabited island and established a visiting base.
 Diogo Fernandes Pereira, a Portuguese navigator, was the first European known to land in Mauritius.
 He named the island "Ilha do Cirne".
 The Portuguese did not stay long as they were not interested in these islands.
 In 1598 a Dutch squadron under Admiral Wybrand Van Warwyck landed at Grand Port and named the island "Mauritius" after Prince Maurice van Nassau of the Dutch Republic, the ruler of his country.
 France, which already controlled neighbouring Île Bourbon (now Réunion), took control of Mauritius in 1715 and renamed it Isle de France.
 From 1767 to 1810, except for a brief period during the French Revolution when the inhabitants set up a government virtually independent of France, the island was controlled by officials appointed by the French Government.
 A Penal Code was published in 1791 and adopted by the Colonial Assembly in 1793, while a separate civil code was promulgated on 3 September 1807.
 The Supreme Court was established as a supreme body composed of the Prime minister, President, three judges, four clerks and a government commissioner where appeal from neighbouring Seychelles was also allowed.

 Despite winning the Battle of Grand Port, the only French naval victory over the British during these wars, the French could not prevent the British from landing at Cap Malheureux during 1810.
 They formally surrendered the island on the fifth day of the invasion, 3 December 1810, on terms allowing settlers to keep their land and property and to use the French language and law of France in criminal and civil matters.
 Under British rule, the island's name reverted to Mauritius.
 The British rule established a two tier system where the justice can have a higher appeal in Majesty's council.
 By 1851, after many changes in the judicial administration laws, Supreme Court was established as the body of appeal, making it again a single tiered jurisdiction.
 A bail court was later established with a judge of the Supreme court with a right to appeal, making it a two-tiered system.